Creating database tables

 Database tables are SQL tables that are stored within the workspace database.
 Any tabular data, e.g. a CSV file, can be converted to a database table.

 There are multiple benefits to doing this.
-Metadata can be added to a dataset to ensure that it follows the FAIR data principles.
+Metadata can be added to a table to ensure that it follows the FAIR data principles.
 Built-in tools are also available for working with the datasets, such as a point and click SQL for joining tables, rapid data visualisation functionality and a table editor.
 To find out more about these tools, see articles in the Managing data section.

-Creating a new dataset
+Creating a new database table

 You can either close the window or add columns by typing a column name and its data type.

-Converting a CSV to a dataset
+Converting a CSV to a database table

 - Delimiter: the character used as the delimiter to separate data items in the file.
 Text qualifier: the character used to distinguish where the text begins and ends.
 The default is a double quote.